ansys/pymotorcad/doc/source/methods/index.rst

 API reference
 =============

-MotorCAD API
+Motor-CAD API
 ------------

 The ``MotorCAD`` object is used by default for PyMotorCAD scripting.
 For descriptions of this object's single class and its many methods, see :ref:`ref_MotorCAD_object`.

-MotorCAD compatibility API
+Motor-CAD compatibility API
 --------------------------

 The ``MotorCADCompatibility`` object is used for running old ActiveX